DEV Community

 1. You are welcome to import domain types and use them to, well, type your typescript code as you please.

-2. The constructor is also private: it needs to be instantiated via the static fromDomain method.
-The reason we're passing the domain instance and deconstructing the properties instead of just passing the properties, is because domain instances can have getters required by the View that don't exist in the properties.
+2. The constructor is also private: it needs to be instantiated via the static fromProperties method.
+If your domain instance has getters required by the View, make them available in the properties object.

 3. The properties of the View don't need to match the properties of the domain object.
 In this example we transform the updatedAt Date into the string that's to be displayed in the UI.
 Whether that's a good choice or not depends solely on the needs of the app you're developing.